aleMessoMale/certified-kubernetes-administrator-course/docs/09-Networking/03-Pre-requisite-DNS.md

 In this section, we will take a look at **DNS in the Linux**

+Differenza fra file `hosts` e `resolv.conf`

+`/etc/resolv.conf`: Lists nameservers that are used by your host for DNS resolution.
+If you are using DHCP, this file is automatically populated with DNS record issued by DHCP server.
+`/etc/hosts/`: It is just a static lookup method for resolution.
+Il DNS non è coinvolto, è una risoluzione statica, anzi se tramite il comando `hostname`, il nome macchina destinazione fosse differente, per il chiamante, sarebbe trasparente.
+`/etc/nsswitch.conf`: It defined order of resolution.
+Who should it consult first for resolution, a DNS or a host file?
+For example, if the file has following configuration hosts: `files dns` then /etc/hosts file will be checked first for resolution, if domain is still un-resolvable, DNS will then be consulted.

+Questo è il modo in cui la macchina risolve i nomi, che sia per un comando di `ping`, `ssh`, `curl` ecc ecc

 ## Name Resolution

 - With help of the `ping` command.
 Checking the reachability of the IP Addr on the Network.